-Jade Turner-Bond, an attorney in our Public Finance group, represents diverse clients in the financing and refinancing of infrastructure and capital improvements projects for state and local municipal entities.
+Jade Turner-Bond, an attorney in our Project Finance and Public Finance group, represents diverse clients in the financing and refinancing of infrastructure and capital improvements projects for state and local municipal entities.
 Her experience includes serving as bond counsel, disclosure counsel and underwriter’s counsel on a broad entire spectrum of tax-exempt debt types and structures and related instruments, including revenue bonds, general obligation bonds, letters of credit, certificates of participation, and tax and revenue anticipation notes.

 My practice focuses on structuring and documenting capital market transactions.
 I team with my clients to work efficiently and effectively to achieve their goals of getting to a successful closing without drama or distraction.
 Much of my work involves financing and refinancing infrastructure projects such as capital improvements, water and wastewater facilities, light rail lines, and airports.
 I also advise issuers, underwriters, municipal advisors and investors in the fast-evolving landscape of municipal securities regulation and enforcement including regulatory compliance, and primary and secondary market disclosure.
 Representative clients include the City of Los Angeles, the State of California, the Los Angeles County Metropolitan Transportation Authority, the Metropolitan Water District of Southern California, the County of Contra Costa, the J. Paul Getty Trust, the State of New Jersey and a number of underwriting firms.